bobaekang/old-bobaekangdotcom/src/blogs/method-chain-must-go-on.md

     .filter(items = ['violent'])
 ```

-The `.loc` approach is terse and requires only a single method use.
-However, putting everything into a single method call makes can become quickly confusing.
+While the `.loc` approach is terse and gets the job done, putting everything into a single method call makes can become quickly confusing.

 The second approach with `.query` and `.filter` breaks what `.loc` was doing into two sequential steps.
 In my view, this improves readability and clarifies the intention of each method call.